Products

 5S in Manufacturing Industry

 Developed by Sakichi Toyoda in the 70s and integrated into the TPS (Toyota Production System), 5S helped make Toyota one of the top automobile manufacturers in the world.
-In both their assembly plants and offices, materials used for work are easily accessible and working space is maximized by designating areas for furniture, equipment, and fixtures.
 Toyota also uses plenty of checklists to ensure that all 5S activities are performed consistently.
-Due to Toyota’s success, 5S became a standard for manufacturing companies striving to maximize their potential.
+With this success, the 5S became a standard for manufacturing companies striving to maximize their potential.

 5S in Medical Industry